Carthage/Carthage/Documentation/Artifacts.md

 ### With submodules

-If the `--use-submodules` flag was given when a project’s dependencies were bootstrapped, updated, or checked out, the dependencies inside `Carthage/Checkouts` will be available as Git submodules.
+If the `--use-submodules` flag was given when a project's dependencies were bootstrapped, updated, or checked out, the dependencies inside `Carthage/Checkouts` will be available as Git submodules.
 This allows you to make changes in the dependencies, and commit and push those changes upstream.

 ## ~/Library/Caches/org.carthage.CarthageKit